molinerisLab/3plex/README.md

 ### Promoter TPX stability test

-This workflow allows the integration of gene expression data to characterise the triplex-forming potential of the investigated ssRNA.
+This workflow allows the integration of gene expression data to characterize the triplex-forming potential of the investigated ssRNA.

 Starting from a list of the "universe of genes" (e.g., all the expressed genes in the system) and a list of genes of interest (e.g., differentially expressed genes identified upon a lncRNA KD):